PCCLibrary/instruction-requests/docs/file_upload_implementation.md

    - The CustomPathGenerator creates paths like `uploads/temp/` for temporary files
    - Manually create these directories if they don't exist: `mkdir -p storage/app/public/uploads/temp`

-4. **Token Management**: Uploads rely on tokens stored in the cache system.
+4. **Token Management**: Uploads now rely on tokens stored in the database via TemporaryUpload model.
-   - If cache is cleared or not working, file uploads will fail
-   - Check if cache is functioning: `php artisan cache:clear` then try again
+   - Check if the TemporaryUpload records exist in the database
+   - Verify column name is 'upload_token' (not 'token') in queries
+   - Ensure tokens haven't expired (check 'expires_at' field)

 5. **Headers Issues**: Dropzone needs to properly send the X-Upload-Token header.
    - Check browser console logs to ensure headers are being sent correctly